Bayinnaung's Bell Inscription

-Bayinnaung's Bell Inscription is a bilingual inscription found on a bell which was cast by King Bayinnaung of Toungoo dynasty and hung in the middle of a road in Bago, Burma (Myanmar), during the rule of king Bayinnaung from 1554 to 1581.
+Bayinnaung's Bell Inscription is a bilingual inscription found on a bell which was cast by Emperor Bayinnaung of Toungoo dynasty and hung in the middle of a road in Bago, Burma (Myanmar), during the rule of king Bayinnaung from 1554 to 1581.
 It is written in Burmese and Mon.
 The bell was first taken to Mrauk U, Arakan, Burma.
-And in 1825 it was taken to India by Bheem Singh and now it hangs in a Hindu temple, Bhim Ghanta (also called 84 Mann Temple), QJJ9+J77, Bakner, Uttar Pradesh 207123, India.
+In 1825 it was taken to India by Bheem Singh and now it hangs in a Hindu temple, Bhim Ghanta (also called 84 Mann Temple), QJJ9+J77, Bakner, Uttar Pradesh 207123, India.

 Print publications

-The inscriptions were first translated and published in English in 1838 in Journal of the Asiatic Society No. 76.
+The inscriptions were first translated and published in English in 1838 in the Journal of the Asiatic Society No. 76.
 April.
-But the copied of the texts and the translations were so much mistaken.
-In 2022 Nai Bee Htaw Monzel red and translated the Mon part and it was published in Amartdein Journal Vol. 14 in July 2022.
+But the copied of the texts and the translations were much mistaken.
+In 2022 Nai Bee Htaw Monzel read and translated the Mon part and it was published in Amartdein Journal Vol. 14 in July 2022.